jonathanzz/JJBookStore/README.md

 - Book search box with seletive search method(passing two parameters)(DONE)

 #### 15/8
-- ImgURL for book display
+- ImgURL for book display, and set default img if does not upload one
+- Pop up window for delete
+- Dynamically calculate price without refreshing page(AJAX)

 *******************************************************************************************************